GraphQL Rate Limiting Overview¶

 GraphQL is an open-source data query & manipulation language for APIs.
 It provides a common interface between the client and the server for data fetching and manipulations.

 With GraphQL queries, the client which requests data has more flexibility compared to REST where it can request any amount of data it wishes.
 This flexibility comes at a cost since now the GraphQL service might have to perform complex operations to serve each type of query it receives.
-To overcome this hardship, the query needs to be analysed before execution.
+To overcome this hardship, the query needs to be analyzed before execution.
 Without any protection, backends are vulnerable to DoS attacks(which can cause excessive load on the server, database or network), which are caused by the execution of malicious and complex queries that are passed either intentionally or unintentionally.

-Static Query Analyser¶
+Static Query Analyzer¶

 To implement applicable query limits for the GraphQL APIs, two optional fields, GraphQL Max Depth and GraphQL Max Complexity, were introduced to Subscription Policies.